Drones and Drone Photography for Hikers

 Drones and Drone Photography for Hikers – Conclusions:

-2. Medium-level drones are still relatively lightweight and offer a better image quality, especially for photos, compared to entry-level ones.
+- Medium-level drones are still relatively lightweight and offer better image quality, especially for photos, compared to entry-level ones.
 Of course, they will take up more space and weight in your backpack and money from your wallet, but they offer the best balance between prices and features.
 For many hiking photographers or videographers, this is a sweet spot.
 Especially something like the Mavic Air 2s with its 1-inch sensors.